 Black bat flower, Tacca chantrieri

 In painting, black is the deepest hue, achieved by bringing any color to its darkest value.
 Black gives structure to a composition, creating the illusion of depth by drawing the eye.
-And in the garden, black (or almost black) flowers stand out, placing other colors in dramatic contrast while adding visual weight to the overall design.
+And in the garden, black (or almost black) flowers stand out, placing other colors in dramatic contrast.
 I often incorporate a few of these elegant plants into my plans just to pump up the volume.

 By black, of course, I mean more of a deep purple or bluish-black since growers have yet to cultivate a pure black flower.
 These days, you can find these hues in foliage as well as flowers.
 Depending on the garden size, I’ll create drifts of same variety dark-hued plants for impact, using repeated groupings to draw the eye.
 Black plants bring sophistication to my compositions, while providing a restful spot amidst all the other textures and colors.

 Here are ten of my favorite plants with almost-black flowers and purply-black foliage.

 Hellebore ‘Onyx Odyssey’